-375 7.
-Conclusions and Future Work
+7. Conclusions and Future Work

-New advancements in ITS systems and navigation devices enable commuters to access real time traffic recommendations and at the same time provide data about their trips.
-This creates a feedback loop that can introduce new unexpected dynamics into the transportation system.
+New advancements in Intelligent Transportation Systems and navigation devices enable commuters to access real time traffic recommendations and at the same time provide data about their trips.
+Such systems are expected to play a key role in solving major traffic problems in cities [24, 25].
 ITS systems process collected traffic data and provide information to drivers as navigation recommendations.
-Each step of this feedback process can be affected by different kinds of errors, this having an additional impact on the overall traffic performance.
-Starting with the collection of data, data processing and the way the information is presented to the traffic participants it can be affected by different levels of errors
+Information can be affected by different levels of inaccuracy or uncertainty, this having an impact on the overall traffic performance.